hydrusnetwork/hydrus/docs/developer_api.md

     The permitted 'actions' are:

-    *   0 - Add to a local tag service.
+    *   0 - Add to a local tag domain.
-    *   1 - Delete from a local tag service.
+    *   1 - Delete from a local tag domain.
     *   2 - Pend to a tag repository.
     *   3 - Rescind a pend from a tag repository.
     *   4 - Petition from a tag repository.
 (This is special)